 Follicle-stimulating hormone (FSH), produced by the anterior pituitary gland, begins to rise in the last few days of the previous menstrual cycle and is highest during the first week of the follicular phase.
 The rise in FSH levels recruits tertiary-stage ovarian follicles for entry into the menstrual cycle.

 The anterior pituitary gland also produces luteinizing hormone (LH), which induces androgen synthesis and secretion by theca cells.
 Under the influence of FSH, granulosa cells begin to convert androgens coming from the theca cells to estrogen.
-Elevated estrogen level induces proliferation of granulosa cells and thereby maturation of the follicle.
-The increase of estrogen also stimulates production of gonadotropin-releasing hormone (GnRH) by the hypothalamus, which in turn increases production of LH by the anterior pituitary gland.
+Elevated estrogen levels induce the proliferation of granulosa cells and thereby maturation of the follicle.
+The increase of estrogen also stimulates the production of gonadotropin-releasing hormone (GnRH) by the hypothalamus, which in turn increases the production of LH by the anterior pituitary gland.

 Two or three days before LH levels begin to increase normally one of the follicles has emerged as dominant.
 In addition to effects on follicle maturation and hormone production by the CNS, the increase in estrogen levels also leads to the formation of a new layer of endometrium in the uterus, histologically identified as the proliferative endometrium.